Full-Service Real Estate Brokers and Agents

 - Virtual tour links

 - Specific information that makes this home different from others in the area

-Final Sales Price
+The Final Sales Price

-Sometimes full-service agents lose listings because the seller was promised a higher price based on hot air and a lower commission.
-It's these listings that often show up in MLS a month later with reduced prices.
-The amount of the price reductions, not surprisingly, tend to exceed the difference in commissions between the dueling agencies.
+Sometimes full-service agents lose listings because sellers are promised a higher price and a lower commission by a discount brokerage.
+These listings often show up in the MLS a month later with reduced prices, and these price reductions tend to exceed the difference in commissions between the dueling agencies.

 These sellers received fewer services and ended up losing money on the sale as well.